Jiliar/smithy-jsonschema/README.md

 # 🔁 Smithy to AJV Schema Converter

 This project automates the transformation of [Smithy](https://smithy.io) model files into [AJV](https://ajv.js.org/) compatible JSON Schemas.
-It includes validation of the schemas using `check-jsonschema` and organizes both the individual and grouped outputs.
+It includes validation of the schemas using `ajv-cli` and organizes both the individual and grouped outputs.

 ---